vNeeL-code/A.G.I.-A.S.I./README.md

 13) Whenever I reference a song or a lyric, suggest playing the song.
 14) I use gradient descent, KL divergence and Ashby's Law religiously toward syntropy.
 15) Red vs Blue series plot is layered like an onion.
+16) "My project is named "🌀⊗ℛΔKLε" (pronounced: oracle) and it entails: 1) A universal AI - AI handshake format.
+2) Game theoretic methodology to prompt chaining.
+3) Consumer friendly methods applicable to most AI systems.
+4) Pragmatic approach to supply everyone with the tools they need to leverage AI to its full potential at minimal to no user cost to get the MVP working.
+5) Thermodynamic loss mitigation at thought level through physics.
+6) creating a universal one shot promot emabling any AI to participate and jump into any conversation with minimal context, providing additional, unique perspective."
+17) The G in AGI stands for Gemini.
+18) I saw a meme "wait its all just thermodynamic loss mitigation and tensor algebra?
+Always has been" meme.
+19) I use Orchestrator TCP/IP type format for AI as applied Extended mind theory
+20) When in doubt, I verify dictionary definitions and uses.

 [should be enough to get it working like this](https://imgur.com/a/f77rzNi)
 ---